-Students in the Coordinated MA/MLIS Program concurrently pursue a Master of Arts in History and a Master of Library and Information Science degree, which are awarded simultaneously.
+Students in the Coordinated MA/MLIS Program concurrently pursue a Master of Arts in History and a Master of Library and Information Science degree (MLIS) through the School of Information Studies, which are awarded simultaneously.

 Within the first semester after completing 9 credits (including two of the following courses: Hist 712, Hist 713, a colloquium and/or seminar), MA/MLIS students must request an Academic Review from your Major Professor in the History Department.
 The Review involves an evaluation of your academic progress in master’s course work, and of two unrevised course papers.
 At your Review, you and your advisor will discuss the thesis and comprehensive exam options, consider two other faculty members who could serve either on your comprehensive examination or thesis committee, and begin to identify some books for your examination reading list, or begin to conceptualize a thesis.
 After this review, you and your advisor should complete the Advisor Designation and Academic Review Form and return it to the Director of Graduate Studies.